 In terms of the searches themselves, CheckMate offers two tiers of service.
 The basic package gives you criminal records, marriage and divorce records, family members, social media information, and more.
 You can also choose to pay extra to get access to licenses (including driving and gun permits), credit reports, and more.
 Apps are available for Android devices, whereas iOS users get sleek mobile websites.

-TruthFinder is another outstanding two-tier service that makes it easy to “preview” everything a military background check can reveal.
+TruthFinder is another outstanding two-tier service that makes it easy to “preview” everything a military screening can reveal.
 Basic subscriptions reveal social media activity, criminal records, driving records, contact details, and more.
 Paying extra gets you education history, voter records, weapons, and other in-depth data.
 Perhaps most importantly, TruthFinder crawls the dark web as well as non-indexed public websites for information that would usually never show up on, say, a Google search.

 In addition to having a robust search function, TruthFinder has a number of secondary and tertiary benefits.
 For example, the service boasts a quality mobile website and Android app.
 If you want to make searches and store results without printing, the apps will get the job done for you.
 Customer support is available 24/7 so you can get any questions you have answered immediately.
 The desktop website is so intuitive that virtually any user can find the data they need easily and without using the FAQ.